mlanglois333/Moment-Daily-Planner/README.md

 # Moment-Daily-Planner
  URL: https://mlanglois333.github.io/Moment-Daily-Planner/

-This is a daily planner using MomentJS.
+This application is a simple demonstration of date math using MomentJs.
 The content can be saved and cleared from local storage.
-Each day is color coded whether is it is past, present, or future relative to the current hour.
+Each day is color coded whether is itS is past, present, or future relative to the current hour.

 ![Alt text](Work-Day-Scheduler.png?raw=true "Screenshot")